 C-17 involved in rough landing and mortar attack

-Or being subjected to mortar fire on the ground.
+Nor is being subjected to mortar fire on the ground.

-According to Air Force media reports, the C-17 Globemaster III made a hard landing on a short runway in September as the crew was trying to re-supply Forward Operation Base Shank in the eastern Afghanistan province of Logar.
+According to Air Force media reports, the C-17 Globemaster III made a hard landing on a short runway in September as the crew was trying to re-supply Forward Operation Base Shank in the eastern Afghan province of Logar.

-Once the crew got out they saw the damage was severe: 12 flat tires, eight brakes that needed replacing and eight break temperature sensors out, the Air Force said.
+Once the crew got out, they saw the damage was severe: 12 flat tires, eight brakes that needed replacing and eight break temperature sensors out, the Air Force said.